Morning Sickness During Pregnancy and The Right Treatment for You

 • Avoid foods and smells that may trigger nausea and vomiting.

 In many cases, diet and lifestyle changes may not be enough to combat the symptoms of morning sickness.
-Here are some of the common morning sickness treatment often prescribed by gynecologists:
+Here are some of the common morning sickness treatments often prescribed by gynecologists:

-• Vitamin B6 along with Doxylamine provides effective relief for symptoms of morning sickness without any harmful effects on the growing fetus.
+• Vitamin B6 along with Doxylamine provides effective relief for symptoms of morning sickness without any harmful effects on the growing fetus though the dose should be less than 200mg.

 • Antiemetic drugs are safe to consume during pregnancy and effectively prevent vomiting.